ccmucdenver/ccm-docs/docs/updates.md

 * Work on power distribution was completed about 1pm.
 1/4 compute nodes are offline to prevent overload.
 The rest operates normally.

-* Node math-alderaan-c18 was repaired and ia back.
+* Node math-alderaan-c18 was repaired and is back.
 Node math-alderaan-c02 was shipped to the vendor.